The Sean Dorney Grant for Pacific Journalism

 Who can apply?

-- Journalists from all sectors, backgrounds and experience levels, including freelancers and those employed by media organisations.
+- The grant is open to both freelancers and those employed by media organisations.
 Please note terms and conditions before applying.

 - Academics, public intellectuals and former journalists working in Pacific-related fields.
 These applicants must have a strong track record in the media as an independent voice or writer.